Managing CapEx Requests in a Distributed Organization

 However, once you start talking about an enterprise-sized company, manual request processes like the ones above can bring a department to its knees.
 The time lost waiting for responses alone can cost thousands and thousands of dollars when critical equipment or land purchases sit on a dozen different backburners while approvers across several layers of management juggle multiple priorities.
 Meanwhile, just getting visibility into the status of the request may take several emails and phone calls every few days.

 Add in the fact that a large percentage of the workforce may now be remote and the time for manual CapEx/AFE approval processes has officially ended.

 The Impact of Growth and Expansion

-It may be 2015 but many companies still cling to these kinds of out-of-date practices.
+Many companies still cling to these kinds of out-of-date practices.
 Manual processes for handling approvals are obviously cumbersome and slow operationally, but from an audit perspective, it's perhaps even more challenging.
-When my conversation with our customer turned to auditing he had to laugh.
+When my conversation with our customer turned to his organization's Auditing Team he had to laugh.
 "Finance would come to me, wanting to see the actual document for the CapEx request, which was likely sitting in a file cabinet at one of seven different plant locations around the world.
 It was time to start the phone call and email parade again."